Acute Bronchitis: What You Need to Know

 The symptoms of acute bronchitis may look like other conditions or health problems.
 Talk with a healthcare provider for a diagnosis.

 Healthcare providers can often diagnose acute bronchitis by taking a health history and doing a physical exam.
 Tests may be done to rule out other diseases, such as pneumonia or asthma.
 Any of these tests may be used to help confirm a diagnosis:

 Chest X-rays.
 This test uses invisible radiation beams to make images of internal tissues, bones, and organs, including the lungs.

 Arterial blood gas.
 This blood test is used to analyze the amount of carbon dioxide and oxygen in the blood.

 Pulse oximetry.
-An oximeter is a small machine that measures the amount of oxygen in the blood.
+An oximeter is a small device that measures the amount of oxygen in the blood.
 To get this measurement, a small sensor is taped or clipped on a finger or toe.
 When the machine is on, a small red light can be seen in the sensor.
-The sensor is painless and the red light does not get hot.
+The sensor is painless, and the red light does not get hot.

 Cultures of nasal discharge and sputum.
 Tests may be done on the sputum you cough up or on nasal discharge swabbed from your nose.
 This testing helps find and identify the microorganism causing the infection.

 Pulmonary function tests.
 These are tests that help to measure how well the lungs move air in and out.
 The tests are often done with special machines that you breathe into.